Discrimination Grievances and Sexual Harassment

 - Identify a specific remedy that will settle your complaint.

 Assistant Dean of Students

 At any step the Director of Affirmative Action may be asked to serve as a consultant by any of the parties involved in the this grievance procedure.
-The Director of Affirmative Action is the contact for all Title IX complaints including sexual harassment.
 For more information, please visit UMKC's Office of Affirmative Action or contact:

 Director of Affirmative Action

 Administrative Center Room 212D